Material topic: Sustainable materials & life cycle assessment (LCA)

 Lenzing’s innovation portfolio addresses key topics for the future.
 Sustainable innovations and proactive partnerships form the basis for Lenzing’s strategic efforts to green the value chain.
 Sustainability targets for air emissions, water emissions, pollution, climate protection, and the circular economy are the cornerstones of Lenzing’s responsible entrepreneurship and act as innovation drivers.

-The sustainable production processes (and the R&D infrastructure) are the foundation for the development of new fibers that offer both sustainability and performance.
+Resource-and energy-efficient production processes (and the R&D infrastructure) are the foundation for the development of new fibers that offer both sustainability and performance.
 These fibers serve as raw materials for the textile and nonwoven chains and are often developed together with value chain partners or other stakeholders.
 As new fibers are mainly tailored to special application fields, this goes hand in hand with the development of the respective applications.

 Hydrophobic cellulose fibers for sustainable nonwovens